lukasrichters14/patchman/README.md

         patchman new <patch_name>

-Currently, patchman only supports tracking and storing user-configured files, but some of the planned features are listed below.
+## Planned Features

 - Deliver modified files to user-defined targets:

-    - For simple projects, copy all modified files to a directory specified by user.
+    - For simple projects, copy all modified files to a directory specified by the user.

     - For more complicated projects, accept a configuration file (preferably YAML) specifying deployment targets for individual files or groups of files.
 Should also be able to specify most (all?) of the behavior through the CLI.